TestKeeper/Postman/README.md

 ### What this project is for?

-This project does a GET request to the following API endpoint https://jsonplaceholder.typicode.com
+This project does a GET,POST,PUT,DELETE,CREATE request to the following API endpoint https://jsonplaceholder.typicode.com

 The postman collection tests does the following: